 Target-date funds and index funds are popular investments, particularly for retirement portfolios, since they require little action on the part of investors.
-Target-date funds became particularly popular after they were approved for defined contribution 401(k) accounts.
+Target-date funds, or TDFs, became particularly popular after they were approved for defined contribution 401(k) accounts.
 Both are seen as hands-off investments that can be put on autopilot and forgotten.
 Which is the better investment?
 Target-date funds or index funds?
 Here’s an overview of these two types of securities.
 If you are considering an investment in either one of these, be sure to take advantage of the insights of a financial advisor.

-Target-Date Funds and How They Work
+What Are Target-Date Funds, and How Do They Work?

 Target-date funds are a type of mutual fund or exchange-traded fund (ETF) that is made up of a collection of other mutual funds.
 They are often called a “fund of funds.”
 These funds were designed to simplify retirement planning by effectively offering a retirement portfolio in one investment vehicle.
 They offer diversification by investing in several asset classes within the fund.
 A target-date fund may contain a stock mutual fund along with a bond fund and an alternative investment fund or money market fund.
 Other mixes are also possible depending on the goals of the target-date fund.
 These funds try to achieve diversification by building the fund from several asset classes that have a low correlation with each other.